AbSharum/CodeTogether/README.md

 If not on linux, all docker commands will have to be executed manually, to start up the containers run docker compose up -d --build

+Additonally if not on linux make sure that the CodeTogether/CodeTogether/app/public/uploads directory exsits

 The webapp follows an MVC architecture, Request -> Router -> Controller -> View